SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 3. `policy`: A list of policy expressed using a DSL (e.g., Rego or ODRL) (access control, throttling, usage, retention, …)
 4. `dataAccountExport` A list of methods to export data from your user’s account out of the service

-The attribute `providedBy` points to Gaia-X Credential for CSP.
-We already created it in step 4 as a credential for `LegalPerson`.
+The attribute `providedBy` points to Gaia-X Credential for us as CSP.
+We already created it in step 4 as a Verifiable Credentials for `LegalPerson`.
 To refer this credential, the value of `providedBy.id` must be the id of the credential subject of Gaia-X Credential for `LegalPerson`.

 Here is how the whole Gaia-X Credential for your Service Offering could look like: